iqtree/iqtree.github.io/doc/Polymorphism-aware models.md

     iqtree -s example.cf -m GTR

 If a counts file is given as input file, the PoMo model will be automatically chosen.
-You can also explicitely specify to run the (reversible) PoMo model with:
+You can also explicitly specify to run the (reversible) PoMo model with:

     iqtree -s example.cf -m GTR+rP

-The frequency tupe can also be selected With `-m`.
+The frequency type can also be selected With `-m`.
 The default is to empirically estimate allele frequencies.
 To estimate the allele frequencies together with the rate parameters, use: